rust-lang/prev.rust-lang.org/faq.md

 ### Why can't I run benchmarks?

 You can run benchmarks, but only on the nightly channel.
 Rust's benchmarking mechanism is currently unstable, as the API has not been deemed ready for stabilization.
-This may change in the future, but until then benchmarking can only be used on nightly.
+This [may change in the future](https://github.com/rust-lang/rust/issues/29553), but until then benchmarking can only be used on nightly.

 ### Does Rust do tail-call optimization?

 In general, tail-call optimization is [not guaranteed](https://mail.mozilla.org/pipermail/rust-dev/2013-April/003557.html), but may be done in [limited circumstances](http://llvm.org/docs/CodeGenerator.html#sibling-call-optimization).
 There was a [proposed extension](https://github.com/rust-lang/rfcs/pull/81) that would allow tail-call elimination in certain contexts, but it is currently postponed.
-The compiler is still free to optimize tail-calls [when it pleases](http://llvm.org/docs/CodeGenerator.html#sibling-call-optimization), however, and the language has a word (`become`) reserved for future explicit tail calls.
+The compiler is still free to optimize tail-calls [when it pleases](http://llvm.org/docs/CodeGenerator.html#sibling-call-optimization), however, and the language has a keyword (`become`) reserved for future explicit tail calls.

 ### Does Rust have a runtime?

-Rust has a [very small and limited runtime](https://doc.rust-lang.org/std/rt/) providing a heap, backtraces, unwinding, and stack guards.
+Just like C, Rust has a [very small and limited runtime](https://doc.rust-lang.org/std/rt/) providing a heap, backtraces, unwinding, and stack guards.
 This runtime is comparable to the [C runtime](http://www.embecosm.com/appnotes/ean9/html/ch05s02.html), and allows for the calling of Rust functions from C without setup.

 <h2 id="syntax">Syntax</h2>